Call us anytime at - (516) 787-1850

 Instruction ranges from beginner, intermediate, or advanced skills.
 Participants are introduced to water and aquatic skills, stroke development, improvement and refinement, and swimming and skill proficiency.

 Here are a few reasons why swimming lessons are important:

-Swimming once it is learned, it can never be forgotten.
+Swimming, once it is learned, can never be forgotten.
 Learn to swim, it might save your life one day.